PHSKC-APDE/hyrule/example_workflow/_targets.md

 ### Overview

-This section combines combines manually labeled (non-)matches the cleaned data and variables from the Data Preparation section.
+This section combines cleaned data and variables from the Data Preparation section with manually labeled (non-)matches to create the model frame from which the ensemble will be trained (and evaluated) with.

+The minimal structure of the labeled pairs is described in the odds and ends section.

 ### Targets